Engine hesitation, can make your vehicle seem like its; bogging down, misfiring or stumbling, when you hit the gas pedal.

-When you step on the gas pedal; you will suddenly feel like the power has been lost in the engine.
+So, when you step on the gas pedal; you will suddenly feel like, the power has been lost in the engine.

 Insufficient burning inside the engine, will make the vehicle hesitate when driving.
 This could happen during acceleration, driving downhill, or when changing gears.